 Jump to topic

-Conductive keratoplasty (CK) is an FDA-approved corneal steepening procedure that uses radiofrequency energy to address eye conditions, such as presbyopia and low hyperopia (farsightedness) with or without astigmatism.
+Conductive keratoplasty (CK) is an FDA-approved procedure that corrects farsightedness (with or without astigmatism).
+The non-invasive procedure uses radiofrequency energy to change the curvature of the cornea.
+This can help correct presbyopia and low hyperopia (farsightedness).
 Presbyopia is an age-related disease that affects near visual acuity over time.

 Other eye surgeries can correct these refractive errors, like LASIK or photorefractive keratectomy (PRK).
-However, when compared, a CK procedure is noninvasive, lower in costs, and just as effective.
+However, when compared, a CK procedure is noninvasive, doesn't use lasers, is lower in costs, and just as effective.

 In some cases, conductive keratoplasty is a preferred or more suitable type of refractive surgery for some individuals due to the following reasons: